andreaguavita/Dashboard-MCP/README.md

 ### Environment Variables on Firebase

 You will need to set your `N8N_WEBHOOK_URL` as a secret in Firebase App Hosting so the deployed application can access it.
+HOLA MUNDO

 ```bash
 firebase apphosting:secrets:set N8N_WEBHOOK_URL